Rajatm544/DS-Algo/Data Structures/Notes.md

     ```

 -   **Class methods** are the functions that are a part of the class as a whole, **they cannot be accessed via an instance**.
 They are prefixed with the keyword **static** to define them within a class.
 These are more like utility functions, and are not that commonly used in implementing data structures.

+-   Check the respective folders to learn about the various data structures.